Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_qualified_researchers.md

 excerpt: Find out about the three levels of Synapse users and the privileges and responsibilities associated with each level
 ---

-## About Accounts, Certification and Qualified Researchers
+## About Accounts, Certification and Profile Validation
 There are three levels of users in Synapse: `Anonymous`, `Registered`, and `Certified`.
 The table below summarizes the user privileges for each level.